 About the Musician

 J.J.
 Wright's style cannot be easily categorized.
-Trained as a jazz improvisor at the New School for Jazz in NYC, he's also passionate about sacred music.
+Trained as a jazz improviser at the New School for Jazz in NYC, he's also passionate about sacred music.
 Palestrina and Bach vie with Monk and Cannonball Adderley as just a few of his harmonic and melodic inspirations.
-While with the US Naval Academy Band, Wright performed for the President—along with several other high-profile diplomatic gigs—and the Caribbean Jazz Project: Afro Bop Alliance, recording and performing with vibraphonist and Latin Grammy award-winner Dave Samuels.
-He recently recorded his debut recording of original compositions and covers from Jon Brion, Sufjan Stevens, and Phil Collins at Ambient Studios in Stamford, CT.
-He is joined on the drums by Nate Wood and on the bass by Ike Sturm and expects to release the album in late Summer 2014.
+While with the U.S. Naval Academy Band, Wright performed for the President—as well as several other high-profile diplomatic gigs—and with the Caribbean Jazz Project: Afro Bop Alliance, recording and performing with vibraphonist Dave Samuels.
+The album was nominated for a GRAMMY for 'Best Latin Jazz Album' and won the Latin GRAMMY in the same category.
+In addition to Mr. Samuels, J.J. has had the privilege of performing with Billy Hart, Ike Sturm, Nate Wood, Chris Cheek, Zach Harmon, Mark Ferber, Matt Ulery, and Delfeayo Marsalis.